greduan/domain-container/SPEC.md

   Must be model constructors, not instances.
 - `<Object> {Optional} customProps` props that will be handed to every model instance that will be used to modify the DB in some way (not query).
+- `<Object> {Optional} props` props that can serve as metadata for the container, whatever you make of it.
 - `<Object> {Optional} presenters` presenters for models.

 #### Instance variables